cloudera-labs/toolkits/upgrade-toolkit/CDH-Discovery-Tool/README.md

 **Imporant** same version of pythons should be used to resolve the dependencies on the temporary location.

-Download the project dependencies, **wheelhouse.tar.gz** is createad as a result
+Download the project dependencies, **wheelhouse.tar.gz** is created as a result
 ```shell
 python3.7 -m venv .venv
 source .venv/bin/activate